pierky/arouteserver/docker/README.md

 ## Tag `latest`

-The image is built on top of the latest release of ARouteServer.
+The image is built on top of the latest stable release of ARouteServer.
+Other tags are also available, please visit the Tags section on Docker Hub.

 # Author